 Sweet potatoes are a vegetable you can always find in my kitchen.
 Knowing that they are one of my family’s favorite, I try to include them in our meals regularly.
 I’ve prepared sweet potatoes in so many different ways over the years, the ideas are truly endless!

-Roasted – Roasted vegetables are a busy family’s lifesaver.
-When I roast sweet potatoes I like to include them with other vegetables like broccoli or Brussels sprouts such as these Roasted Sweet Potatoes and Brussels with Pecans, but Simple Roasted Sweet Potatoes make a great side dish on their own.
+Roasted vegetables are a busy family’s lifesaver.
+When I roast sweet potatoes I like to include them with other vegetables like broccoli or Brussels sprouts such as these Roasted Sweet Potatoes and Brussels with Pecans (pictured), but Simple Roasted Sweet Potatoes make a great side dish on their own.

-You can keep it simple like this sweet potato hash I often whip up or bulk it up and serve it more like a meal like this delicious looking Sweet Potato Hash with Sausage and Eggs.
+You can keep it simple like this sweet potato hash I often whip up or bulk it up and serve it more like a meal like this delicious looking Sweet Potato Hash with Sausage and Eggs (pictured).
 Breakfast for dinner just got taken up a notch with that one!

-In a Skillet – Skillet meals are all the craze right now, and for good reason.
+Skillet meals are all the craze right now, and for good reason.
 Who doesn’t love being able to cook up an entire meal in one skillet.
 Adding sweet potatoes to skillet meals is a great way to bulk up a dish with nutrition and add a ton of flavor.

-In Soup – I don’t always think to add sweet potatoes to soup but recently I tried this Slow Cooker Italian Sausage and Kale Soup with Sweet Potatoes and it has become a family favorite.
+I don’t always think to add sweet potatoes to soup but recently I tried this Slow Cooker Italian Sausage and Kale Soup with Sweet Potatoes and it has become a family favorite.
 Adding sweet potatoes to soups and chilis give them such a unique flavor.
-This No Bean Turkey and Sweet Potato Chili and Smoky Black Bean and Sweet Potato Soup are also ones to try.
+This No Bean Turkey and Sweet Potato Chili (pictured) and Smoky Black Bean and Sweet Potato Soup are also ones to try.

 You can bake them first in the oven, microwave or slow cooker and scoop out the insides and flavor them up like this Maple Orange Mashed Sweet Potato recipe.
-Or if you have an Instant Pot try these Instant Pot Carrot and Sweet Potato Mash.
+Or if you have an Instant Pot try these Instant Pot Carrot and Sweet Potato Mash (pictured).
 Another great way to enjoy mashed sweet potatoes is to use them as a topping for Shepherd’s Pie or as a filling for Vegetarian Quesadillas.